-(a) Budget 2010 changes.
-These are the tax changes announced by Minister for Finance Mr Tharman Shanmugaratnam in the 2010 Budget Statement.
-The key Budget Tax changes include:
+(a) Budget 2011 changes.
+These are the tax changes announced by Deputy Prime Minister / Minister for Finance Mr Tharman Shanmugaratnam in the 2011 Budget Statement.
+The key Budget tax changes include:

-(b) Non-Budget 2010 changes.
-These changes to existing tax policies and administration arise from on-going reviews of the income tax system.
+(b) Non-Budget 2011 changes.
+The changes to existing tax policies and administration arise from on-going reviews of the income tax system.
 These refinements include:

-7. We would appreciate your support to ensure that the consultation exercise is productive and focused.
-Respondents are requested to follow these guidelines:
+6. We would appreciate your full support to ensure that the consultation exercise is productive and focused.
+Respondents are requested to observe these guidelines:

 a.
-Identify yourself as well as the organisation you represent (if any) so that we may follow up with you to clarify any issues, if necessary.
+Please identify yourself as well as the organisation you represent (if any) so that we may follow up with you to clarify any issues, if necessary.

 b.
 Make your comments clear and concise.